Chun-Yang/leetcode/README.md

   - sometimes we can think from the opposite direction
 187. Repeated DNA Sequences
   - use two sets to make sure we only save one repeation once
+190. Reverse Bits
+  - for bit cacheing, we can use small size to cache